 Offers on ySense

-The Offers section of ySense is where you probably the part with the most potential for making money.
+The Offers section of ySense is the part with the most potential for making money.

 Many sites have offers sections like this.
 Generally the way it works is that you’re paid an incentive for signing up to something – a trial offer, or a membership to a site (often related to things like bingo and gambling).
 UK site, 20 Cogs, has an entire model built around offers like this (read a review of that here).